pkuwwt/my_reading_notes/develop-tools/verdaccio.md

 # Offline npm registry

 Verdaccio is a proxy server for npm registry, which can cache packages and be used offline.
+It can also be used as private npm registry for publishing package locally.

 ## Install